Roq4/lens-profile-page/README.md

 # Lens Profile Page

 This project made for learn how to interract with Lens Protocol endpoint.
+Click to the link below to go to the live project!
+Also if you will click any profile component you will direct to the individual profile & comment page of this profile!

 [Click](https://lens-profile-page.vercel.app/)